Got Chronic Pain? It Might Be Due to Blood Sugar Imbalance

 - Impaired glucose tolerance is associated with reports of daily chronic pain.

-- High blood sugar has been directly linked to diabetes and musculoskeletal pain.
+- High blood sugar has been directly linked to diabetes and to musculoskeletal pains.
 Some examples of musculoskeletal effects and acute and chronic pain related to diabetes are:

 - Muscle cramps

 - Stiff hands syndrome